 - Your DTI ratio: Lenders are looking for a DTI ratio of 50% or less.

-- The amount of equity in your home: Depending on the type of mortgage, you may be required to leave 15 to 20% equity in your home.
+- The amount of equity in your home: Depending on the type of mortgage and property values, you may be required to leave 15 to 20% equity in your home.
 That means you’ll need a fair amount of equity in your home to be able to cash anything out.

 Cash-Out Refinance vs. HELOC